- August 12–22: Online Training (EU shift)

 METHOD_OPT=>'for all indexed columns', CASCADE => true);

-The final statement to create, and analyze, the index on the LAST_NAME column:
+The final statement to create, and analyze, the index on the LAST_NAME

-CREATE INDEX emp_name ON employees (last_name);
+CREATE INDEX emp_name ON employees (last_name)

 BEGIN